All Episodes

 After that alone, that should be the end of your political career.

-I guess we could play Al Gore, Jason, the sound guy, uh with Cut 8, only because I give him a little bit of a pass because he is from Tennessee, even though by the time you got to Washington, then suddenly that accent went away.
+I guess we could play Al Gore, Jason, the sound guy, cut eight, only because I give him a little bit of a pass because he is from Tennessee, even though by the time he got to Washington, then suddenly that accent went away.

 But again, the insulting of intelligence to Southern folks for speaking the way they speak when you're not really kind of Southern, particularly Al Gore, who's kind of on the fence.